 - Underweight: below the 5th percentile

-- Healthy Weight: 5th percentile up to the 85th percentile
+- Healthy Weight: 5th percentile to the 85th percentile

-- Overweight: 85th percentile up to the 95th percentile
+- Overweight: 85th percentile to the 95th percentile

 - Obese: 95th percentile or higher

-So, for example, a 6-year-old boy with a 75th percentile BMI has a higher BMI than 75 out of 100 6-year-old boys.
-And though you may think that means he is heavy, he is considered a healthy weight.
+For example, a 6-year-old boy with a 75th percentile BMI has a higher BMI than 75 out of 100 6-year-old boys.
+That’s in a healthy weight range.

 Many parents assume that if their child had a high BMI, their pediatrician would tell them.
-But that's not necessarily the case.
-Sometimes pediatricians may not bring up weight issues with parents.
+But that's not always the case.
+Sometimes doctors may not bring up weight issues with parents.
 So if you're interested in your child's BMI percentile, it's best to ask directly.

 Some school districts have started to measure all children's BMIs in school.
-The school then sends home a BMI report card to alert parents to any weight issues.
-Although some parents don't like the idea of schools sending report cards with their child's BMI, experts say that the point is not to embarrass anyone.
+The school then sends home a report card to alert parents to any weight issues.
+Although some parents don't like the idea of schools sending reports of their child's BMI, experts say that the point is not to embarrass anyone.
 It's to let parents know about a health problem with serious consequences.

 Studies from the U.K. show that children's BMI report cards can work.
-One study found that after getting a BMI report, about 50% of the parents with overweight children made some healthy changes to their lifestyle.
+One study found that after getting the report, about 50% of the parents with overweight children made some healthy changes to their lifestyle.